ValdsteiN/OBerA-Enhanced-Changeover-Detection-in-Industry-4.0-environments-with-Machine-Learning/README.md

 However, you might notice that in the notebook the AUC score for Neural Network is 86.46%.

 The AUC score in the notebook is the *correct* one.
 The discrepancy was caused by a rounding error and we apologize for that.
 We are doing our best to also fix it in the article.
+Nevertheless, this error by no means impacts the validity of the article, as even with the higher AUC score the Neural Network did not make it past our evaluation threshold.